SFDigitalServices/sfgov/web/themes/custom/sfgovpl/README.md

 There are additional npm scripts for different linting tasks:

 - `npm run lint-css` lints only (S)CSS source files
-- `npm run lint-js` lints only JavaScript source files
+- `npm run lint-js` lints only JavaScript source files using a custom [eslint-plugin-sfgov] configuration
 - `npm run lint-fix` runs Prettier with the [`--write` option](https://prettier.io/docs/en/cli.html#--write) to fix any automatically fixable errors

 ## PurgeCSS